russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Exercises/Modelling a Book Listing.md

 ## Exercise

-Work with a partner using the [[Driver-Navigator Pattern|driver-navigator pattern]].
+Optionally, work with a partner using the [[Driver-Navigator Pattern|driver-navigator pattern]].

 Author a data structure named `BookListing`.

 Follow established [[Code Style Conventions|code style conventions]].

-Your data structure should have a property to keep track of all information shown within the blue box:
+Your data structure should have a property to *store* or *compute* all of the information shown within the blue box:

 ![[Book Example.png|700]]